 My original reasons for wanting a background check on Ms. Steele were simply to get inside her head, to see what’s important to her… what I could use against her if I need to.
 Now, I simply must know what happened during those two years.
 Was she in danger?
 Is that danger still prevalent?
 If so, why did she resume using her original name after high school?
 I run my hands through my hair.
 She was a 15-year-old kid.
 We shouldn’t have this much trouble finding information on a 15-year-old kid!

 Why is this so important to me, now?
 I can’t let her have this much control over me!
 It’s ridiculous!
-She’s just the psychologist in the fucking community center that won’t sign off on the fucking papers I need to get my Monday and Thursday nights back—nothing more.
+She’s just the shrink in the fucking community center that won’t sign off on the fucking papers I need to get my Monday and Thursday nights back—nothing more.
 Speaking of which… I snatch my suit coat off my chair and call Taylor to meet me downstairs.

 Marvin Gaye—Heard It Through the Grapevine